The New Park on Manhattan Avenue

 Be an artist or just look like one!

 So off to East Williamsburg I went.
-And in so doing, I became the unwitting (and unwilling) object of affection for a number of SHemen along the way.
+And in so doing, I became the unwitting (and unwilling) object of affection for a number of fellows along the way.
 Hisses, whistles and yelling greeted me as I approached the BQE.
 As I recounted to a friend of mine later:

 Perhaps if I had a pair of Neuticles, the previous chap would have left me alone?
 I don’t want the “XS” model either.
-I want ‘em SO BIG I’ll need a handtruck to carry them.
-It would help my self esteem.
+I want ’em SO BIG I’ll need a handtruck to carry them.

 Miss Heather